Silvioaa/ecommerce/readme.md

 The web page is published and can be accessed in [https://ecommerce.silvioacevedo.space](https://ecommerce.silvioacevedo.space).

+## Application's Project

+This application is a work in progress, you can check the past, current and upcoming tasks in it's [github's project](https://github.com/users/Silvioaa/projects/1/views/1).

 ## Installation

 To clone this repository, open a bash or cmd terminal and run the following command: